 - Racing thoughts

-- Feeling like they are unusually important, talented, or powerful
+- Feeling unusually important, talented, or powerful

-Symptoms of Depression
+Symptoms of Depressive Episodes

-- Feeling slow or restless
+- Feeling slowed down or restless

 - Having trouble concentrating or making decisions